-Step 1: Cut your burlap out in the size and shape of your choice.
+Step 1: Cut your burlap out to the size and shape of your choice.
 This is your table mat base.
 Mine is rectangular and about 18″ x 11” (45cm x 28cm).

-Step 2: Cut 2 pieces of lace to the same length as the longer sides of your table mat base, in my case these are 18” (45cm) long.
+Step 2: Cut 2 pieces of lace to the same length as the long sides of your table mat base, in my case these are 18” (45cm) long.

 Step 3: Obtaining your matching thread for the lace – from the table mat base, pull the same number of threads from the longest sides and bundle together at the tip of one end with tape, so they look like the end of a shoelace.
 I put between 5-10 threads together depending on how thick I want it.